dps923/winter2020/topics/how-to-new-app-tvc.md

 <img class="border1" src="images/new-tvc-nav-item-title.png" alt="List">

 Next, select its table view cell object.
-On its attributes inspector, enter an appropriate value for the Identifier property (something short like "cell").
+On its attributes inspector, enter an appropriate value for the Identifier property (something short and meaningful like "default").

 Open the just-added table view controller code in the editor.
 Locate the commented-out [`tableView(_:cellForRowAt:)`](https://developer.apple.com/documentation/uikit/uitableviewdatasource/1614861-tableview) method.
 Then:
 * Uncomment the method